hamzagh1998/NoteApp/README.md

 Taking notes with NoteApp is easier than any other notepad or memo pad app.
 ### Tech Stack

-React-native, React Native Elements, redux-toolkit
+React Native, React Native Firebase, React Native Elements, redux-toolkit

 ### Run Locally